 Aside from feeling uncomfortable and perhaps being less than desirable, aesthetically speaking, when dry skin becomes severe, making a perfect entryway for germs.
 Germs that can cause infection in your body, not only in and on your skin but elsewhere as well.
 The ramification of dry skin isn’t simply skin-deep, my friends.
 For this reason, dry skin is more than a matter of cosmetics; it’s a matter of health and safety.

-And besides, whose got time to deal with germs and infections during the hustle and bustle of the holiday season?
+And besides, who’s got time to deal with germs and infections during the hustle and bustle of the holiday season?
 So today I’m sharing with you one of my favorite fun and frugal ways to beat winter itch, with a DIY exfoliating scrub.

 - 4 tablespoons of ground coffee